aliaboshady/nawy-frontend-web/README.md

   ## About The Project
   This is an Apartment listing webapp that's made using Node.JS, Express, Typescript, Next.js, and SQL Server.
 This is the website frontend repo.
 And here's the [Backend](https://github.com/aliaboshady/nawy-backend) repo.
 There's also a phone app made using React Native / Expo.
 Here is the [App](https://github.com/aliaboshady/nawy-frontend-app) repo.

+  **The phone app was tested on an Android only, as I don't own a mac or an iPhone!**

   In this project, I've learned so much in so little time.
 I'm very proud to have learned Node.JS, Express, Typescript, Next.js, and React Native in as little as 2 days.